-“For the best … Too different …” Her words echoed in my mind for hours after our conversation ended.
+Her words echoed in my mind for hours after our conversation ended.
 I thought about the list of differences my husband and I possess.
-We are SO different in so many ways.
+We are so different in so many ways.
 Could it really be possible that a couple can be “too different” to have a thriving marriage?
 The thought didn’t sit well with me.

-As a professional counselor, I see couples who come into therapy with their marriage on life-support.
+As a Professional Counselor, every day I see couples who come into therapy with their marriage on life-support.
 But their struggles often have nothing to do with the trauma of affairs, addictions or abuse.
 Instead, they are dying a rather slow and painful death.

-Phrases like, “We’re too different” or “We’ve grown apart” or “Life has just gotten the best of us …” phrases that sound so innocent—yet are extremely lethal.
+Phrases like, “We’re too different” or “We’ve grown apart” or “Life has just gotten the best of us” sound so innocent, yet are extremely lethal.

 There are so many factors that can get in the way of a good marriage, but often, they are the small, unnoticed things that make their way in.
 In order to make sure our marriages survive and thrive, here are some relationship killers every couple should be on the lookout for: